 Targets: Chest, shoulders, core, quads

 How to: Position your feet on top of a plyo box, hands on the floor just in front of the box, knees bent.
 Slowly walk your hands out until you are in a decline push-up position (a).
-Perform one push-up (learn how to pull it off with perfect form here), then slowly crawl your hands back, until your knees are bent and hands are just in front of the box (b).
+Perform one push-up (can’t do one? learn how to start here), then slowly crawl your hands back, until your knees are bent and hands are just in front of the box (b).
 Repeat.
 Beginners can perform this move with their feet on a floor, instead of on a box.
 Or, for further modification, perform with knees on the floor.

 Note to reader: The content in this article relates to the core service offered by DailyBurn.
 In the interest of editorial disclosure and integrity, the reader should know that this site is owned and operated by DailyBurn.